 As with many cultures along the Mediterranean coast, the Portuguese tend to eat later than Americans – though I did find that dining with my daughter around 6-7PM was perfectly acceptable.
 For dinner, we chose two quick service dining options within a ten-minute walk from our hotel, Martinhal Chiado: the Palácio Chiado and the Time Out Market.

 The Time Out Market is a large traditional European market converted into a sophisticated food court.
-There are about two dozen restaurants from which to choose around the perimeter of the market; each restaurant serves 5-6 of their specialties, and the seating is in the middle of the market.
+There are about two dozen restaurants from which to choose around the perimeter of the market.
+Each restaurant serves 5-6 of their specialties.
+The seating is in the middle of the market.
 As I walked into the market, I was a bit skeptical that this arrangement would work for my daughter and me, but, once I found the restaurant serving slices of pizza, my daughter was all set.
 At popular times, finding a seat, especially while managing children, can be a bit of a challenge.
 However, if you like good food and want to try some local specialties, it’s definitely worth it.
+It’s a good choice for families on their first trip to Europe.

 Appropriately the Palácio Chiado is housed in a renovated 18th-century palace that dates to approximately the time of the American Revolution.
 The model for food service is similar to the Time Out Market, though there are only five restaurants and a wait staff brings the food to you when it is ready.
 Some of the rooms in the Palácio are modern while other maintain features that date back hundreds of years; the staircase adorned with art is particularly spectacular.
 And, the food is pretty yummy too!

 Portugal is known for its sunny days and sea breeze.
 And, Lisbon is built accordingly; it’s a beautiful place to simply stroll around outdoors.
-But if you do need to spend a day indoors during your visit to Lisbon, like us, there are a couple of options to consider.
+But if you do need to spend a day indoors during your visit to Lisbon with kids, like us, there are a couple of options to consider.

 Parque das Nações